Updated 5th May 2021

-This list is a bit long, and has too many “don’ts” to share out loud as part of the goals and guidelines, but may be useful for the facilitator to keep in mind, or to share with people who are interested in learning about constructive discussions.
+This list is long and has too many “don’ts” to share out loud as part of the goals and guidelines.
+Still, it may be useful for the facilitator to keep in mind or to share with people who are interested in learning about constructive discussions.

 - Give the person you’re interacting with your complete, genuine, interested attention.
-A great suggestion of how to do that is described by Spencer Greenberg here.
+Spencer Greenberg has some great suggestions.

-- Most people want to be perceived as intelligent, so interact with people in ways that allow others to perceive the person as intelligent (or at least not unintelligent).
+- Most people want to appear intelligent, so interact with people in ways that allow others to see them that way.
+Avoid making people appear unintelligent.

-- Maintain an open mind - make the assumption that you will learn something from each other person.
+- Maintain an open mind - assume that you will learn something from each other person.

-- Don’t start side conversations parallel to the main discussion.
+- Avoid starting side conversations parallel to the main discussion.

-- You should attempt to re-express the other person’s position so clearly, vividly, and fairly that your target thinks, “Thanks, I wish I’d thought of putting it that way.”
+- Attempt to re-express other’s views so clearly, vividly, and fairly that they think, “Thanks, I wish I’d thought of putting it that way.”

-- It’s OK to question the presuppositions of a project or an area, but discussions in which these questions dominate can be unhelpful.
+- It’s OK to question the presuppositions of a project or an area, but dominating a discussion with those questions can be unhelpful.

-- Don’t keep pressing the same objection (individually or collectively).
+- Don’t keep pressing the same objection, either individually or collectively.

-- Avoid dominating the discussion - let others have their say and try not to let your questions or answers run on.
+- Let others have their say and try not to let your questions or answers run on.